 Popular products: X Ultra 4, Quest 4, and Outpulse

 What we like: Wide-ranging collection of high-quality, well-built shoes and boots.

 What we don’t: No heavyweight leather models for truly technical mountain pursuits.

 French brand Salomon has been a leader in footwear innovation for years, and their current lineup is about as well executed and well rounded as it gets.
 Their X Ultra series, in particular, has topped our hiking shoe and boot round-ups for multiple seasons for its impressive all-around performance in a light and agile package.
-We’ve put the latest iterations of the X Ultra 4 to the test (both women’s and men’s low-tops and mid-height boots) and found that much of the winning recipe remains, with a near-ideal mix of weight, comfort, and on-trail capabilities (the X Ultra 3 collection is still widely available too).
+We’ve put the latest iterations of the X Ultra 4 to the test (both women’s and men’s low-tops and mid-height boots) and found that much of the winning recipe remains, with a near-ideal mix of weight, comfort, and on-trail capabilities.
 And importantly, that combination isn’t specific to the X Ultra line—much of Salomon’s collection strikes a similarly impressive balance.

 Location: Rockford, Michigan

 What we like: Comfort-focused brand with a loyal following among casual hikers and backpackers.

 What we don’t: Less of an innovator than Salomon.